HxnDev/Simple-Translator-in-Python/README.md

 ### GoogleTrans:
 Googletrans is a free and unlimited python library that implemented Google Translate API.
 This uses the Google Translate Ajax API to make calls to such methods as detect and translate.
+This uses the Google Translate Ajax API to make calls to such methods as detect and translate.

 PyAutoGUI has several features: